Sweet Tooth

 Treats of Mexico

-With Houston’s large Latino population, it’s no surprise that our Mexican food scene extends beyond tacos and other savory options.
-At Treats of Mexico, you’ll find housemade traditional treats such as nieve de garrafa, mangonadas, and aguas frescas, as well as imported candies like Pulparindo, Pulparindots, mazapán, and more.
-Note: Treats of Mexico recently relocated from its longtime location in the East End to Spring Branch.
+With Houston’s large Latino population, it’s no surprise that our Mexican food scene extends beyond tacos.
+Explore Treats of Mexico’s housemade traditional treats such as nieve de garrafa, mangonadas, and aguas frescas, alongside imported candies like Pulparindo, mazapán, and more.

 Van Leeuwen went from an ice cream truck to a national hit.